herbsleb-group/herbsleb-group.github.io/README.md

 [**Read our herbsleb-group’s hackathon planning kit**](https://hackathon-planning-kit.org/)

-All contributions to this project will be released under the [CC BY 4.0 dedication](https://creativecommons.org/licenses/by/4.0/).
+All contributions to this project will be released under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.
-You are free to share and adapt but we urge you to give appropriate credit to the original content.
+You are free to share and adapt the content here but you are required to give appropriate credit to the original content and share your content under the same lincense.